 The names of God, the other gods, the divine council, and the accuser — reading the Hebrew first, and letting the archaeology frame the question rather than settle it.

-Open an English Bible and a single word, God, stands in for at least half a dozen different Hebrew words — and another, the LORD, hides a name.
-The flattening is not a scandal; it is what translation does.
-But it means that some of the oldest and strangest features of the text — a council of "gods," a God with armies, an "adversary" who is sometimes God's own angel — are invisible in English exactly where they would teach the most.
+Open an English Bible and a single word, God, stands in for at least half a dozen different Hebrew words, while another, the LORD, hides a name.
+The flattening is simply what translation does.
+But it means that some of the oldest and strangest features of the text (a council of "gods," a God with armies, an "adversary" who is sometimes God's own angel) are invisible in English exactly where they would teach the most.

 This study is an invitation, to the believer and the skeptic alike, to look under the English.
-For the believer: none of this need unsettle your faith; it is the furniture of the world your Scripture was actually written in, and seeing it makes the confession "the LORD is one" sharper, not weaker.
-For the skeptic: the data is real and worth taking seriously — and reading it precisely will make your argument better, whichever way you finally read it.
-We will look at the names, the council, the question of one-god-or-many, and finally the satan — the figure most rewritten by later imagination, and the one whose Hebrew has the most to teach.
+For the believer: this is the furniture of the world your Scripture was actually written in, and seeing it makes the confession "the LORD is one" sharper, not weaker.
+For the skeptic: the data is real and worth taking seriously, and reading it precisely will make your argument better, whichever way you finally read it.
+We will look at the names, the council, the question of one-god-or-many, and finally the satan, the figure most rewritten by later imagination, and the one whose Hebrew has the most to teach.

 Start with the vocabulary, because seeing the Hebrew is seeing the question.